ansys/pysam-sysml2/doc/source/users/api/diagram-model.rst

         print(f"🔽 Saved Usage diagram #{i}: {diagram._plane._model_element._name}")

-Navigate Model from Diagrams
+Navigate model from diagrams
 ============================

 Each diagram object links to a model element, and you can access its name or other metadata:

-Get Diagram Metadata
+Get diagram metadata
 --------------------

 .. code-block:: python